 2. Chamomile Blend

 This is one of my favorite blends for enhanced sleep and relaxation.
 Depending on the size of your diffuser, you may want to use fewer drops, but either way, keep the ratio the same:

-Clary sage, ylang-ylang, and Roman chamomile are wonder ingredients for promoting relaxation, curbing anxiety, and clary sage is especially effective for helping women balance hormones, including fat-storing cortisol, which gives us that big belly during times of stress.9.10
+Clary sage, YLANG-YLANG, and Roman chamomile are wonderful ingredients for promoting relaxation, and curbing anxiety.
+Clary sage is especially effective for helping women balance hormones, including fat-storing cortisol, which gives us that big belly during times of stress.

-Plus, frankincense has amazing cancer-fighting powers as well.
+Plus, frankincense has amazing powers as an anti-inflammatory essential oil.

 4. Serenity Blend

 This is a single formula that conveniently blends various different essential oils, all intended to induce calm.
-It is made by a popular essential oil company called Doterra (I am not a representative), and combines lavender, cedarwood, ho wood Leaf, ylang ylang, marjoram, Roman chamomile Flower, vetiver, vanilla and Hawaiian sandalwood.
-This can help promotes relaxation and a restful sleeping environment by reducing feelings of tension and strong emotions.
+It is made by a popular essential oil company called Doterra (I am not a representative), and combines lavender, cedarwood, ho wood Leaf, ylang-ylang, marjoram, Roman chamomile flower, vetiver, vanilla and Hawaiian sandalwood.
+This can help promote relaxation and a restful sleeping environment by reducing feelings of tension and strong emotions.
 Like the others above, these essential oils work in different ways, but mainly by reducing excitotoxic compounds, and improving GABA.